lightward/mechanic-tasks/docs/auto-tag-orders-by-sales-channel/README.md

 Tags: Auto-Tag, Orders, Sales Channel

 Use this task to tag orders as they come in, based on which sales channel created them.
-Run this task manually to backfill tags for customers based on their historical orders.
+Run this task manually to backfill tags for all orders.

 * View in the task library: [tasks.mechanic.dev/auto-tag-orders-by-sales-channel](https://tasks.mechanic.dev/auto-tag-orders-by-sales-channel)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-orders-by-sales-channel.json)